 Bookings for the Yackandandah Public Hall and Courthouse should be made using the public hall calendar or the courthouse calendar on this site.
 This is our preferred system.
 (Note the time format uses a colon. eg 7:30 pm or 19:30).
 However, they can be also made directly through the Booking Secretary, Ali Pockley, by phoning 0448 803 411.
 Ali can be also contacted by emailing firstname.lastname@example.org .

-All hirers must provide evidence of current public liability insurance of an amount no less than TEN MILLION DOLLARS ($10,000,000) and must produce evidence of such insurance.
-Casual hirer’s are able to obtain cover through the Indigo Shire by completing a JLT Casual Hirers Public Liability Insurance application form at the Shire Office.
-(In Nov 2013 this cost $32.25 per day).
+The hirer must provide evidence of current public liability insurance of an amount no less than TEN MILLION DOLLARS ($10,000,000) and must produce evidence of such insurance.
+Casual hirers are able to obtain cover through the Indigo Shire by downloading and completing the following Community Liability Pack Insurance Request Form and taking it to the Indigo Shire Office.

 Keys for the Hall and Courthouse are kept at the Indigo Shire Office adjacent to the Hall and can be collected during normal office hours.
 They should be returned by Noon of the next working day.
 Outside normal hours they can be returned using the Library book returns flap to the left of the Shire Offices front door.
 The Booking Secretary may by prior arrangement leave a key in the locked container to the right of the hall entrance.
 A combination number is required to access this key.